GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 deployer:

 `gcr.io/your-project/your-company/your-app:1.0.1`
-`gcr.io/your-project/your-company/your-app/init:1.0.1`
+`gcr.io/your-project/your-company/your-app/proxy:1.0.1`

 The images can be passed as parameters or values to your template or charts (as applicable) using the `properties` section.
-The `init` image is passed to the template under these different parameteres or values:
+The `proxy` image is passed to the template with these different values:

-- `imageInitFull=gcr.io/your-project/your-company/your-app:1.0.1`
+- `imageProxyFull=gcr.io/your-project/your-company/your-app:1.0.1`
-- `imageInitRegistry=gcr.io`
+- `imageProxyRegistry=gcr.io`
-- `imageInitRepo=your-project/your-company/your-app`
+- `imageProxyRepo=your-project/your-company/your-app`
-- `imageInitTag=1.0.1`
+- `imageProxyTag=1.0.1`
 T
 he primary image above is passed under 2 different parameters/values: